jonifen/jonifen-web/content/blog/post/2017/ReactJsRevisited.md

-+++
+---
-type = "post"
+type: "post"
-title = "React.js Revisited"
+title: "React.js Revisited"
-author = "Jon"
+author: "Jon"
-description = "It's been a while since I wrote up my beginner guide to React.js and I've been thinking it's time to revisit it." tags = [
+description: "It's been a while since I wrote up my beginner guide to React.js and I've been thinking it's time to revisit it."
+tags: [
   "programming",
   "javascript",
   "reactjs"
 ]
-date = "2017-02-09T21:06:50Z"
+date: "2017-02-09T21:06:50Z"

-+++
+---

 **Edit 05/03/2017** - My son has kindly followed this mini tutorial and has pointed out a few areas where I didn't make much sense.
 All part of learning!
 But I've updated those areas below.